+Community-led services
-What we said needed to get better Progress reported by the health board Consider the Patient feedback in Community-led services relation to cancelled follow-up A Glaucoma service is now provided within the Swansea area to appointments and Patient views that assist in offering patients appointments that are closer to home and some first appointments and followavoiding the need to attend a hospital setting for appointments. up appointments are subject to unnecessary delays.
-New ways of working Share the positive feedback that To ensure adequate service provision within the hospital setting for Patients did feel listened to and felt clinics and appointments and in order to avoid delays or involved in decisions made around cancellations, the Directorate now undertakes 6-week annual leave their care by the Secondary Care monitoring to ensure adequate provision.
-Any leave requested by clinicians with under 6 weeks' notice are only sanctioned in special health professionals. circumstances.
-Share 100% positive feedback that patients felt their conditions were The health board is aiming to recruit additional practitioners to release doctors for urgent or specialist clinics.
-It is hoped that this explained fully and in a way they will also reduce clinic cancellations. could understand.
-The health board has also gained 2 additional rooms this year due to Ensure that all patients are informed the relocation of the Diabetic Screening Service, which has enabled it of what to do if they have any to increase capacity and also increase the number of Vision Lanes in concerns or worries around their the department. condition or treatment.

-The health board acknowledges that current delays in the service are due to a lack of capacity to meet demand.
-It says that plans are in feedback around inpatient experiences.
+C A Glaucoma service is now provided within the Swansea area to assist in offering patients appointments that are closer to home and avoiding the need to attend a hospital setting for appointments.

+New ways of working

+- To ensure adequate service provision within the hospital setting for clinics and appointments and in order to avoid delays or cancellations, the Directorate now undertakes 6-week annual leave monitoring to ensure adequate provision.
+Any leave requested by clinicians with under 6 weeks' notice are only sanctioned in special circumstances. - The health board is aiming to recruit additional practitioners to release doctors for urgent or specialist clinics.
+It is hoped that this will also reduce clinic cancellations. - The health board has also gained 2 additional rooms this year due to the relocation of the Diabetic Screening Service, which has enabled it to increase capacity and also increase the number of Vision Lanes in the department. - The health board acknowledges that current delays in the service are due to a lack of capacity to meet demand.
+It says that plans are in experiences. place to address the backlog, such as recruitment etc. Share with primary care providers the patient feedback around offering adequate information/explanation to patients about the suspected problem with their eyes and ensuring that all patients feel listened to and involved in decisions made around their care.
+People who may have concerns or worries about their condition or treatment are directed to the hospitals PALS (Patient Advice and Lipitant) team with posters within the ave department.